ArtisanMobile/SampleAndroidAppWithArtisan/README.md

 You'll need to connect to Artisan Tools to try out the Artisan Canvas experiments, make changes to power hook values, and view your application analytics.

 IMPORTANT: First you'll need to replace the AppID in CustomArtisanService with your AppID.
-You can find your App Id inth e getting started notification that you got when you first created your new app in Artisan Tools.
+You can find your App Id in the getting started notification that you got when you first created your new app in Artisan Tools.